sarahschwartz/double-zero/README.md

 Organizations face a recurring challenge: balancing the need for secure, controlled systems with the advantages of public blockchain integration.

-- **Private and Controlled Systems**: Banks, exchanges and brokerss among others require controlled environments for sensitive operations, ensuring compliance with regulations and safeguarding competitive assets.
+- **Private and Controlled Systems**: Banks, exchanges and brokers among others require controlled environments for sensitive operations, ensuring compliance with regulations and safeguarding competitive assets.
 - **Open Ecosystems**: Public networks like Ethereum and ZKsync provide rich development tools, liquidity, and access to decentralized applications.
 However, their transparency often conflicts with privacy requirements.